Management Bulletin 17-16

 Attention: Executive Officers and Program Directors of California State Preschool Program Contractors, General Child Care and Development Program Contractors, Migrant Child Care and Development Program Contractors, and California Handicapped Child Care and Development Program Contractors

-The California Department of Education (CDE), Early Education and Support Division (EESD), announces the availability of $26.6 million in the Child Care Facilities Revolving Fund (CCFRF) for the California Renovation and Repair Loan (CRRL) Program.
+The California Department of Education (CDE), Early Learning and Caret Division (ELCD), announces the availability of $26.6 million in the Child Care Facilities Revolving Fund (CCFRF) for the California Renovation and Repair Loan (CRRL) Program.
 The intent of the CRRL Program is to provide loans for the renovation or repair of existing facilities in order to help ensure eligible CDE contractors meet applicable health and safety standards for federal and state licensure compliance.

 The CRRL Program applicants must have an executed CDE child care contract or a funding award letter from the CDE.
 Applicants may apply for funds to be utilized at unlicensed sites, provided the applicant uses CRRL Program funds on eligible renovations or repairs to make the facility suitable for licensure for child care services.